4 Common Health Problems in Dogs

 Friday, May 03, 2019 03:52:29 PM America/Los_Angeles

 Dogs are just like people in that they can get sick and suffer from a variety of health issues.
 There are a number of reasons why your dog may become sick and while the average, well-cared for dog doesn’t usually get sick very often, there are times when health issues can occur.
 Some health issues with dogs are obvious and easy to identify, but some may be harder to notice.
 It is important to take your dog to the vet for health and wellness exams, which can help identify many health problems before they worsen.
 Always keep an eye on your dog for any signs of illness and be prepared for the times when they do get sick.
 Having a few supplies on hand, such as potty pads for diarrhea and vomiting will make cleanup easier and help you to recognize any changes in your dog’s fluid output.
-Here are a few of the most common health issues in dogs.
+Here are a few of the most common health problems in dogs.

 An ear infection often causes dogs to scratch at their ears and shake their head.
 You may also notice some debris or discharge in their ear.
 An ear infection can be extremely itchy and pain and when left untreated, it can cause serious damage.
 If your dog is showing signs of an ear infection for longer than a day or two, you should schedule an appointment with the vet.
 In some situations, the persistent itching and scratching may lead to skin issues, that could become infected or the symptoms could be related to allergies.
 So, having your dog examined by the vet will help to clear up any confusion about the cause of symptoms as well as allow your dog to receive the appropriate treatment.